Alexander Dennis Enviro200 MMC: Enviro200 XLB

 In 2017, a 12.8 metre tri-axle version of the Enviro200 MMC, named the Enviro200 XLB, was launched for the New Zealand market.
 Significant investment in the vehicle type has been seen across the country, with Ritchies Transport purchasing 28 for their Auckland operations, and Birkenhead Transport acquiring 25 examples.

-A demonstrator EV variant of the tri-axle was delivered in August 2021 to Auckland Transport.
-It is built on the BYD K9 Chassis with the same technology as its two-axle variant and Auckland Transport has partnered with Mercury Energy and Ritchies Transport to trial the use of the bus on different services.
-This is part of their goal to decarbonise their bus fleet by 2035.

-Autonomous trials
+Enviro200AV

 The first autonomous bus trial in the United Kingdom commenced in mid-2019, with an Enviro200 MMC modified with SAE Level 4 autonomous software from Fusion Processing able to operate in driverless mode within Stagecoach Manchester's Sharston bus depot, performing tasks such as driving to the washing station, refuelling point and then parking up at a dedicated parking space in the depot.
+Enviro200 MMCs with this autonomous technology were later marketed by Alexander Dennis as the Enviro200AV.

-The first passenger-carrying driverless bus service in the United Kingdom, named CAVForth, is to commence using a fleet of five Enviro200 MMCs near-identical to the Manchester trial on a 14 mi Stagecoach Fife park-and-ride route across the Forth Road Bridge, from the north bank of the Forth to Edinburgh Park station.
-The pilot service, partly funded by the UK government's Centre for Connected and Autonomous Vehicles (CCAV), will see twenty personnel recruited by Stagecoach to monitor the autonomous systems and demonstrate the buses operating without a driver in the cab.
-Non-passenger testing of these autonomous buses along the park-and-ride route commenced for a period of two weeks in April 2022; passengers were first carried on the buses during further testing in January 2023.
+A passenger-carrying driverless bus service named CAVForth commenced operations on 15 May 2023 using a fleet of five Enviro200AVs built to the same specifications as the Manchester trial vehicle on a 14 mi Stagecoach East Scotland park-and-ride route across the Forth Road Bridge, from the north bank of the Forth to Edinburgh Park station.
+The pilot service, partly funded by the UK government's Centre for Connected and Autonomous Vehicles (CCAV), employs twenty personnel recruited by Stagecoach, which includes 'safety drivers' who occupy the cab and monitor the driverless technology as well as 'bus captains', similar to the role of a bus conductor, who will assist passengers boarding the service.

+Non-passenger testing of the Enviro200AVs along the park-and-ride route commenced for a period of two weeks in April 2022; passengers were first carried on the buses during further testing in January 2023.
+Four of the five Enviro200AVs entered service on the AB1 service upon the launch of the route in May 2023; one was briefly exported to Dubai for trials with the emirate's Roads and Transport Authority.